Dr. Reza Parizi

 As a scholar and educator, it is imperative to address the question of relevance to real life in relation to our research and teaching philosophy.
 After extensive reading and reflection spanning over a decade, I firmly believe that neglecting this crucial aspect would result in a squandering of valuable time and resources.

 A brief bio...

-Blockchain Community, and ACM.
-Prior to joining KSU, he was an Asst.
-Professor at
+IEEE Blockchain Community, and ACM member.
+Before joining KSU, he was with the New

-New York Institute of Technology.
-He has applied his insights and expertise to a host
+York Institute of Technology.
+He has applied his insights and expertise to various

-of innovative and technology driven projects across start-ups in IoT security, software,
+innovative and technology-driven projects across start-ups in Web3, Security, Software

-and education industries.
-He received a Ph.D. in Software Engineering in 2012 and
+Engineering, Reward and Gamification industries.
+He received a Ph.D. in Software Engineering

-M.Sc. and B.Sc. degrees in Software Engineering and Computer Science respectively
+in 2012 and M.Sc. and B.Sc. degrees in Software Engineering and Computer Science,

-He has more than 10 years of working experience in industrial software development and project managing.
-He is currently serving on the advisory board of FinTech4Good-Blockchain.
-His interests are R&D in AI-assisted Cybersecuirty, Federated learning, Blockchain, Smart contract programming, emerging issues in software engineering, IoT, and the practice of secure software-run world applications.
-He has published several research papers in top reputable scientific journals (such as, IEEE Transactions on Services Computing, Computers & Security, IEEE Transactions on Reliability, IEEE Transactions on Cloud Computing, Neural Computing and Applications, Information and Software Technology, Journal of Systems and Software, Journal of Soft Computing, and International Journal on Software Tools for Technology Transfer, to just name a few) and international conferences and also has two copyrights to his credit.
+He has more than 15 years of experience in solution architecture and software project management.
+He is currently serving on the advisory board of various start-up companies in blockchain and cryptocurrency.
+His interests and expertise are Web3 and Blockchains, AI-assisted solutions for Cybersecurity, Privacy-preserving Federated learning, and Smart contracts.
+He has contributed to over 150 research papers published in highly respected scientific journals (such as IEEE Internet of Things Journal, IEEE Transactions on Services Computing, Computers & Security, IEEE Transactions on Reliability, IEEE Transactions on Cloud Computing, Future Generation Computer Systems, Information and Software Technology, Journal of Systems and Software, to just name a few) and international conferences and also has two copyrights to his credit.